-1. Simulations of nine glaciers in central North Island, New Zealand using a 2D, coupled energy-balance, ice-flow model, suggests that local air temperatures were depressed by 4 - 7 °C relative to present during the Last Glacial Maximum.
-The spread of temperature estimates primarily reflects uncertainties in dating and model parameters, however the weight of evidence allows a best estimate to be made of 5.1 - 6.3 °C below present.
+Simulations of nine glaciers in central North Island, New Zealand using a 2D, coupled energy-balance, ice-flow model, suggests that local air temperatures were depressed by 4-7 °C relative to present during the Last Glacial Maximum.
+The spread of temperature estimates between catchments primarily reflects uncertainties in dating and model parameters, however the weight of evidence afforded by our multi-catchment study provides a best estimate LGM temperature depression of 5.1-6.3 °C below present.
 A decrease in precipitation (as suggested by proxy evidence and climate models) of up to 25 % from present, increases the magnitude of the required temperature changes by up to c.
-0.8 $^{\circ}$ C.
+0.8 °C.

-- 2. Accounting for volcanically-induced, post-glacial topographic change generally decreases the elevation of the glacier bed elevation, which increases the magnitude of cooling required to simulate the former ice limits.
-The imposed topographic changes do not significantly change past glacial drainage patterns, although the difficulty in reconstructing pre-erosional topographies makes it hard to fully assess this possibility.
-The impact of topographic change on the temperature reconstructions is variable between catchments, with changes on the order of 0.1 0.5 °C, relative to the simulations with present day land surface. - 3.
-Our palaeoclimatic reconstructions are in agreement with proximal temperature reconstructions from pollen (Newnham et al., 2013) and groundwater (Seltzer et al., 2015), as well as several similar model-based estimates from glacial records in central Southern Alps (Golledge et al., 2012; Putnam et al., 2013b; Rowan et al., 2013).
-This growing body of evidence indicate that air temperatures across most of New Zealand were depressed by c.
-6 °C relative to present during the Last Glacial Maximum.
+-Accounting for volcanically-induced, post-glacial topographic change generally decreases the elevation of the glacier bed elevation, which increases the magnitude of cooling required to simulate the former ice limits.
+The imposed topographic changes do not result in altered glacial drainage patterns, although the difficulty in reconstructing pre-erosional topographies makes it hard to fully assess this possibility.
+The impact of topographic change on the palaeotemperature reconstructions is variable between catchments, with changes on the order of 0.1-0.5 °C, relative to the simulations with present day land surface.

+Overall, our palaeoclimatic reconstructions are in good agreement with proximal temperature reconstructions from pollen (Newnham et al., 2013) and groundwater (Seltzer et al., 2015), as well as several similar model-based estimates from glacial records in central Southern Alps (Golledge et al., 2012; Putnam et al., 2013b; Rowan et al., 2013).
+This growing body of evidence indicate that air temperatures across New Zealand were depressed by c.
+6 °C relative to present, during the Last Glacial Maximum.

 Acknowledgements.
-S.R.E. was supported by the Victoria University Doctoral Scholarship, a VUW Faculty Strategic Research Grant and the Antarctic Research Centre Endowed Development Fund.
+S.R.
+E. Eaves was supported by the Victoria University Doctoral Scholarship, a VUW Faculty Strategic Research Grant and the Antarctic Research Centre Endowed Development Fund.